If you were trying to get to an unknown location, you would use GPS to guide you.

-As a lot of marketing is based on the future, ‘If you do X and Y, you’ll see a positive return in a 6 months time’ pitching, it can be difficult to get internal and external stakeholders on board.
-This is often the case with the C-Suite, who spend in a more holistic way and are therefore sceptical of investing a large portion of money in one area, without a clear idea of what they’ll get in return.
+As a lot of marketing is based on the future, ‘If you do X and Y, you’ll see a positive return in a 6 months time’, it can be difficult to get internal and external stakeholders on board with your ideas.

-Here are some metrics and methods to use to prove marketing effectiveness:
+Here are some metrics and methods brands are currently using to prove effectiveness:

-ROI is a commonly used measure across many businesses, but it cannot accurately account for the effectiveness of marketing spend, as it’s too focused on the short-term and on easy wins.
+ROI cannot accurately account for the effectiveness of marketing spend, as it’s too focused on the short-term and on easy wins.
 To achieve a high ROI, you need to spend less, and for a low ROI you spend more.
 That’s why ROI is so often thought of as a measure of a company’s efficiency rather than effectiveness, as it doesn’t look at gross profit but instead, at the short-term financial losses.

 Typically with marketing actions it takes time to see results.
 That’s why ROI won’t be beneficial for proving your marketing effectiveness, as it will simply highlight to the company where they can expect financial losses, without taking into account the huge amount they stand to gain, such as brand awareness, increased user base and sales growth.